meqif/rust-utp/README.md

 ## Examples

-Check the `examples` directory.
-The simplest example would be:
+The simplest example program would be:

 ```rust
 extern crate utp;